What does Power of Attorney mean and what do they do?

 · How you manage daily routines like washing, eating, and dressing

-· How your money is spent on things that maintain or improve your quality of life – but they must first ask the person looking after your money
+· How your money is spent on things that maintain or improve your quality of life.
+They must first ask the person looking after your money

 · What medical care you receive – unless your LPA instructs them to deny certain treatments

 What can your property and financial LPA do?

 Your property and financial attorney will help you manage your money when you no longer can.
 This may be due to encountering illness, you lose mental capacity, or are absent.
 But to do so, they’ll need to prove they have permission and prove who they are.

 · Bank accounts

 They may also buy food and clothing for you, and donate money to people and charities that you normally would.
 This is unless explicitly stated in your LPA document.

 Can more than one person hold Power of Attorney?

 Yes.
 You can choose as many people to hold Power of Attorney as you’d like.

 There are pros to splitting the decision-making, which make looking after you a bit easier for your attorneys.
 But be mindful that it doesn’t turn into LPA-by-committee where nothing gets done and everyone argues over every choice.